Saturday, November 11, 2023

 Photo Retrieved From: Pennsylvania Newspaper Archive

-One man was determined to bring one of these weapons of war to Bellefonte, a mere four-thousand miles from the battlefields of Europe.
-His name was W. Harrison Walker, a public servant who put his community before anything else.
-Walker had served Bellefonte as a lawyer, notary, and later as mayor.
+One man was determined to bring one of these relics of war to Bellefonte.
+His name was William Harrison Walker, a public servant who put his community before anything else, serving as a lawyer, notary, and later as mayor.

-During the war, Walker had been the chairman for both the War Savings Committee of Centre County and the Third Federal district war savings division.
+During the war, Walker had been the chairman for both the War Savings Committee of Centre County and the Third Federal District War Savings Division.
 Following the end of the war, three captured artillery pieces had been allotted by the War Department to be distributed as monuments within the Third Division, of which Bellefonte was within.
 After applying for one of the guns, Walker then persistently solicited the War Department for over six months until he was finally granted one.

 The journey of the captured artillery gun is just as interesting as the man who brought it to Centre County.
 According to the Williamsport Sun, the gun was a German 77mm field artillery piece captured by the First Division of the American Expeditionary Force on July 10, 1918 during the Meuse-Argonne Offensive.